Building a PDF Invoice in 30 Lines of C# Code with TerraPDF

 Comparison: TerraPDF vs PdfSharp vs DIY for Invoices

-Page numbers (X of Y) ✅ Built-in ❌ Manual count ❌ Manual
+Page numbers (X of Y) ✅ Built-in ❌ Manual ❌ Manual

 public class InvoiceDocument : IComponent